Real Estate Investment

 - NOI: $51,104

-The investment case for luxury South Florida rentals is not income — it's appreciation.
-Million-dollar South Florida homes in the right locations have appreciated 6–10% annually over extended periods.
-The income is a partial offset to carrying costs while appreciation builds equity.
+The investment case for luxury South Florida rentals is not income.
+It is appreciation.
+Million-dollar homes in the right locations have appreciated 6 to 10% annually over extended periods.
+The rent is a partial offset to carrying costs while appreciation builds equity.

 Short-term rentals: a different calculation

-On short-term rental platforms (Airbnb, VRBO), South Florida luxury properties can generate significantly more income.
-A well-marketed $1.2M Boca Raton pool home might generate $12,000–$20,000+/month during peak winter season and $6,000–$9,000/month in summer.
-But STR management costs are substantially higher (25–30% of revenue), and regulatory risk is real in many South Florida municipalities that have tightened STR rules.
+On short-term rental platforms like Airbnb and VRBO, South Florida luxury properties can generate considerably more income.
+A well-marketed $1.2M Boca Raton pool home might bring in $12,000 to $20,000 or more per month during peak winter season and $6,000 to $9,000 per month in summer.
+Management costs are substantially higher on STRs, though, running 25 to 30% of revenue.
+Regulatory risk is also real: many South Florida municipalities have tightened short-term rental rules in recent years.

-If you're evaluating a luxury South Florida property as a rental investment, use our Rental Property ROI Calculator to model the actual cash flow at your financing terms.
-For most income-focused investors, better cash flow is available in lower price ranges — the luxury segment is for appreciation investors and second-home owners who want partial income offset.
-Talk to our team to find the right fit for your investment strategy, or browse South Florida investment markets by county.
+If you are evaluating a luxury South Florida property as a rental investment, use our Rental Property ROI Calculator to model actual cash flow at your financing terms.
+For most income-focused investors, better cash flow is available at lower price points.
+The luxury segment is for appreciation investors and second-home owners who want partial income to offset carrying costs.
+Talk to our team to find the right fit for your strategy, or browse South Florida investment markets by county.